Israeli scientists print miniature 3D heart using human tissue

 Until now, the university said, scientists have been successful in printing only simple tissue without blood vessels.

-Dvir stressed the importance of the heart's being made with a patient's own cells and biological materials in order to eliminate the risk of implant rejection.
+Prof Dvir stressed the importance of the heart being made with the patient's own cells and biological materials in order to eliminate the risk of implant rejection.

 The heart, which journalists were able to view during the approximately three-hour-long printing process, is roughly the size of a rabbit's heart.